SelvaCamp/payment_default_logistic_reg/README.md

 ###The curve AUC is 72%

-Finally, we split the dataset into a training set and a test set to make predictions.
+###Finally, we split the dataset into a training set and a test set to make predictions, using the same variables as the finallogmodel.